Maison Van Gogh

 Maison Van Gogh (lit.
 'Van Gogh House') is a small historic house museum located in Cuesmes, near Mons, in Belgium associated with the Dutch artist Vincent van Gogh (1853-1890).

-As a young man, Van Gogh pursued a career as a Protestant preacher and evangelist among coal miners in the Borinage between 1878 and 1880.
-After moving between a few houses in the region, he moved in as a lodger to the household of the miner Charles Decrucq and his family at Cuesmes where he lived for several months in 1880.
+As a young man, Van Gogh pursued a career as a Protestant preacher and evangelist among the largely Catholic coal miners working the Borinage between 1878 and 1880.
+After moving between a few houses in nearby villages, he moved in as a lodger to the household of the miner Charles Decrucq and his family at Cuesmes in 1880 where he lived for several months.
 The house was known locally as the Maison de Marais (lit.
 'Marsh house').

-This period is particularly notable in Van Gogh's career because it was likely during his time at Cuesmes that he decided to become a professional artist and to abandon his missionary career.
+This period is particularly notable in Van Gogh's biography because it was likely at Cuesmes in August 1880 that he decided to abandon his missionary career and become a professional artist.

 Background

 Belgium was one of the first countries to experience the Industrial Revolution in continental Europe.
-It was driven primarily by the surge in coal and steel industries located in the Sillon industriel along the Sambre and Meuse valley.
+It was driven primarily by the surge in coal and steel industries located in the sillon industriel along the Sambre and Meuse river valleys.
 On the far western side was the emerging coal mining region of the Borinage around the city of Mons.

 By the late 19th century, the surge of demand for coal had attracted an influx of workers from the countryside who settled in a sprawling belt of mining villages close to the mines surrounded by slag heaps.
 Working and living conditions among the miners and their families were extremely poor.
-Most lived in small, rudimentary, and often overcrowded houses known locally as corons.
-As the historian Martin Bailey observes, "one can hardly imagine and gloomier and more depressing environment".
+Most lived in small, rudimentary, often overcrowded houses known locally as corons.
+The art historian Martin Bailey observes that "one can hardly imagine and gloomier and more depressing environment".